jeflem/ananke/doc/src/instructors.md

 The hub is restarting in the background, which takes a while.
 ```

+Nbgrader provides two configuration options for feedback generation.
+In the course's Lab open a terminal and run `nano .jupyter/nbgrader_config.py`.
+A console based text editor will open showing a few lines of Python code.
+Do not change anything here except for (un)commenting following two lines:
+* If `'nbgrader.preprocessors.ClearHiddenTests',` is active (not commented out), then students won't see the code of hidden tests in their feedback files.
+Else you will disclose your hidden tests.
+Note that this option does not (!) remove output of hidden tests.
+* If `'nbgrader.preprocessors.Execute'` is active (not commented out), then the students' notebooks will be reexecuted.
+If you have removed code of hidden tests with above option, then reexecution will remove output of hidden tests, too (including tracebacks).
+Whether this is a good idea depends on your test and feedback design, because reexecution will remove any outputs (feedback!) from hidden tests, too.

+Close the editor with Ctrl-C, then Y, then return.
+Close the terminal by typing `logout`.

 ## Kore

 The Kore service on the one hand sends nbgrader's grades to the LMS.